 When Washington University Libraries’ Modern Literature Collection was initially created in 1964, all but two of the forty-six writers in the original collection were still living.
 Today, the collection has grown to more than 175 authors, presses, and journals, with much of the archive still being purchased or received as donations from living authors.
 We interviewed one of these authors, Washington University’s own Professor Mary Jo Bang, about her decision to sell her manuscripts to Washington University and some of the interesting elements of her collection.

 Save the Date

 On November 30th, the Julian Edison Department of Special Collections will be hosting an event to celebrate Mary Jo Bang’s collection of manuscripts in the Washington University Modern Literature Collection.
-Look for further details on the event soon.
+You can find more information and RSVP here.

 About Mary Jo Bang

 Mary Jo Bang is an American poet and a professor in the Washington University English Department.
 She is the author of eight books of poetry, the most recent of which is A Doll for Throwing (Graywolf Press, 2017).
 She has won numerous awards and fellowships, including a Hodder Fellowship from Princeton University, a grant from the Guggenheim Foundation, and a Berlin Prize fellowship at the American Academy in Berlin.

 The Mary Jo Bang Papers in Washington University Libraries’ Modern Literature Collection consists largely of her own manuscript materials, including drafts of individual poems, book reviews, essays, introductions and translations, as well as editorial material toward her published and unpublished books.
 Also included are personal journals, college work, artwork, printed materials, ephemera, teaching and conference materials, personal and business correspondence, and material relating Bang’s editorial work for the Boston Review.